An exhibition by Dave Lim

 Opening Reception: 12 Mar, 7pm to 930pm

-Artist and Curator dialogue: 12 Mar, 8pm [Register here for the talk]
+Artist and Mentor dialogue: 12 Mar, 8pm [Read a recap here]

 Dave Lim’s wry, quietly observant video installation centers on secular and non-secular rituals practiced by the average Singaporean.
 In juxtaposing the ceremonial and the everyday, the work gently teases out commonalities across different practices, establishing a sense of kinship and alluding to a common humanity.